sujith-eag/personal-site/content/docs/os/c01_introduction/1_5_os_operations.md

 ### **1.5.2 Timer**

-A **Timer** is a critical component in the OS to maintain control over execution.
-It can interrupt the system after a fixed or variable period, preventing user programs from running indefinitely.
+**Timer** is a component that can interrupt the system after a fixed or variable period, preventing user programs from running indefinitely.
+It is a critical component in the OS to maintain control over execution.

 - A **fixed-rate clock** and a **counter** are used to implement a variable timer.
 - The OS initializes the counter, and each time the clock ticks, the counter is decremented.
 When the counter reaches zero, an interrupt occurs.
 - Timer interrupts ensure that a program does not run too long or gets stuck in an infinite loop and never return control to OS.

+OS ensures that timer is set before transferring control to a user program.
+If the timer interrupts, control is passed back to the OS, which can either treat the interrupt as an error or extend the program's time.

+Instructions that modify the content of the timer are privileged.

+___

 #### **Timer Usage Example**

 - A program with a 7-minute limit could have its timer initialized to **420** (7 minutes in seconds).
 - Each second, the counter decrements by 1, and control returns to the user program as long as the counter is positive.
 - If the counter reaches zero, the OS terminates the program for exceeding its time limit.